• Skip to primary navigation

 With this recipe, the taste of chocolate—typically reserved for desserts and treats—can be waiting for you as the sun comes up.
 To do so I’ve taken unsweetened cocoa powder and sugar-free dark chocolate and incorporated them into an oatmeal recipe.
 The result is a nutritious and tasty breakfast you’ll jump out of bed for.

-Keeping this morning appropriate are chia seeds, old-fashioned rolled oats, and Greek yogurt—all of which provide you with protein and energy to get you through the day (well, at least the morning).
-If you thought the only way you could enjoy chocolate flavor for breakfast was by consuming sugary cereals targeted towards toddlers, think again.
+Keeping this morning appropriate are chia seeds, old-fashioned rolled oats, and Greek yogurt—all of which provide me with protein and energy to get me through the day (well, at least the morning).
+If you thought the only way you could enjoy chocolate flavor for breakfast was by consuming sugary cereals targeted towards toddlers, I’m here to tell you: think again.

 Isn’t Chocolate Bad For You?